Fish and Wildlife Service, Interior.

 On August 16, 2002, we published in the Federal Register (67 FR 53511) a final rule that established procedures for incorporating subsistence management into the continental migratory bird management program.
 These regulations, developed under a new co-management process involving the Service, the Alaska Department of Fish and Game, and Alaska Native representatives, established an annual procedure to develop harvest guidelines for implementation of a spring and summer migratory bird subsistence harvest.
 Eligibility and inclusion requirements necessary to participate in the spring and summer migratory bird subsistence season in Alaska are outlined in 50 CFR part 92.

-This proposed rule calls for proposals for regulations that will expire on August 31, 2011, for the spring and summer subsistence harvest of migratory birds in Alaska.
+This proposed rule calls for proposals for regulations that will expire on August 31, 2011, for the spring and Start Printed Page 27146summer subsistence harvest of migratory birds in Alaska.
 Each year, seasons will open on or after March 11 and close before September 1.

 We will publish details of the Alaska spring and summer subsistence harvest proposals in later Federal Register documents under 50 CFR part 92.
 The general relationship to the process for developing national hunting regulations for migratory game birds is as follows: